Stanford Summer Session

 Outcomes and lessons learned

-Now that the project is in development, I’m thrilled to report positive feedback from the client regarding our design system and content structure!
-This experience has taught me the immense value of collaboration and communication.
-By fostering open discussions with the client and my colleagues, I feel I built trust and helped to spark innovative solutions.
+Now that the project is in development, I’m thrilled to report positive feedback from the client regarding our design system and content structure.
+This experience taught me the immense value of open communication.
+By fostering frequent discussions with the client and my colleagues, I feel I ultimately built trust in addition to improving their site.